Mackenzie-High/autumn/specification/Get_Field_Expression.md

 ## Details

-+ The field will be selected using the [Instance Field Resolution Algorithm](TextPage.html?page=Resolution).
++ The field will be selected using the <a href="Resolution.md">Instance Field Resolution Algorithm</a>.
 + Return Type: [type of the selected field]
 + Return the value stored in the field.